TITLE 77: PUBLIC HEALTH

 Maladaptive Behavior – impairment in adaptive behavior as determined by a clinical psychologist or by a physician.
 Impaired adaptive behavior may be reflected in delayed maturation, reduced learning ability or inadequate social adjustment.

-Misappropriation of Property – using a resident's cash, clothing, or other possessions without authorization by the resident or the resident's authorized representative; failure to return valuables after a resident's discharge; or failure to refund money after death or discharge when there is an unused balance in the resident's personal account.
+Misappropriation of a Resident's Property – the deliberate misplacement, exploitation, or wrongful temporary or permanent use of a resident's belongings or money without the resident's consent or the consent of a resident's guardian or representative.
+Misappropriation of a Resident's Property includes failure to return valuables after a resident's discharge or failure to refund money after death or discharge when there is an unused balance in the resident's personal account.
+(Section 1-116.5 of the Act)

 Mobile Nonambulatory – unable to walk independently or without assistance, but able to move from place to place with the use of a device such as a walker, crutches, a wheelchair, or a wheeled platform.

-Monitor – a qualified person placed in a facility by the Department to observe operations of the facility, assist the facility by advising it on how to comply with the State regulations, and who reports periodically to the Department on the operations of the facility.
+Monitor – a qualified person placed in a facility by the Department to observe operations of the facility, assist the facility by advising it on how to comply with the State regulations, and report periodically to the Department on the operations of the facility.

 Neglect – a failure in a facility to provide adequate medical or personal care or maintenance, which failure results in physical or mental injury to a resident or in the deterioration of a resident's physical or mental condition.
-(Section 1-117 of the Act) Neglect means the failure to provide adequate medical or personal care or maintenance, which failure results in physical or mental injury to a resident or in the deterioration of a resident's physical or mental condition.
-This shall include any allegation where:
+(Section 1-117 of the Act) This shall include any allegation in which:

 a resident required medical treatment as a result of the alleged failure; or